Kylie Kelce: Personal life

 In 2014, Kylie McDevitt met Jason Kelce using the dating app Tinder.
 They married in Philadelphia on April 14, 2018.
 They have four daughters: Wyatt Elizabeth Kelce was born on October 2, 2019, Elliotte Ray Kelce was born on March 4, 2021, Bennett Llewellyn Kelce was born on February 23, 2023, and Finnley Anne Kelce was born on March 30, 2025.
 She contributed vocals alongside her husband to the song "Loud Little Town" on the 2024 charity Christmas album A Philly Special Christmas Party.

 In May 2024, she delivered a commencement speech at Cabrini University during the institution's final graduation ceremony.
 In her speech, she reflected on her experiences as a parent and Cabrini alumna.

-In December 2024, Kelce shared that she is a Democrat whose views "aggressively lean" to the left.
+The following December, Kelce described herself as a Democrat whose views "aggressively lean" to the left.